 At $7, Clean & Clear Advantage is the most accessible effective spot treatment on this list -- and it works because the delivery is simple and honest.
 Two percent salicylic acid in a targeted gel format, applied directly to a pimple, visibly reduces size and redness within 24 to 48 hours.
 That's the value proposition: fast, focused action on an active breakout without any complexity or commitment.
 For occasional breakouts rather than persistent acne, this is the right tool.

-The formula dries down with a slight white cast that makes it less suitable for daytime wear under makeup on visible spots, but as a targeted treatment applied at night or under a bandage, it performs exactly as expected.
+The formula dries down with a slight white cast that makes it less suitable for daytime wear under makeup on visible spots, but as a targeted treatment applied at night or under a bandage, it is straightforward and low-cost.
 The limitation is ceiling: it addresses individual surface-level breakouts but does nothing to prevent new ones forming.
 Think of it as the emergency kit, not the long-term strategy.
-Widely available at every drugstore and a reliable Amazon staple, it belongs in every medicine cabinet.
+It is commonly sold through mass retailers and Amazon, but check the current seller and price before restocking.

 Pros